deev1207/sql-basics/README.md

 </div>

 ## Q. Why E-R models are used?
+Key concepts in the ER model include:

+Entity:

+An entity is a real-world object or concept that has data attributes and can be uniquely identified.
+Examples of entities include people, places, things, or events.
+Attribute:

+Attributes are properties or characteristics of entities.
+For example, if an entity is "Person," attributes might include "Name," "Age," and "Address."
+Relationship:

+A relationship represents an association between two or more entities.
+Relationships are typically verbs or phrases that describe how entities interact with each other.
+For example, a "Works_for" relationship may exist between the "Employee" and "Department" entities.
+Key:

+A key is an attribute or a set of attributes that uniquely identifies each instance of an entity.
+A primary key is a key that is chosen to uniquely identify each entity in a table.
+Cardinality:

+Cardinality defines the number of instances of one entity that can be related to another entity.
+It describes the relationship between entities in terms of how many instances of each entity can be associated with a single instance of the other entity.
+Weak Entity:

+A weak entity is an entity that cannot be uniquely identified by its attributes alone.
+It must be identified by a combination of its own attributes and the attributes of other entities it is related to.
+ISA (Inheritance):

+Inheritance allows the creation of a specialized entity (subtype) based on an existing entity (supertype).
+It is used to represent "is-a" relationships between entities.

 E-R model stands for entity-relationship model and it is used to represent a model with their relationships.
 This is an object oriented approach and it is based on real world that consists of objects which are called entities and relationship between them.
 Entities are further used inside the database in the form of attributes.